 Brazil, my home country, had a similar transition to third wave.
 Even now, you’ll find bad coffee being served in cafes – and people go crazy for it.
 But it’s a cultural thing.
 I remember when I started working in a coffee shop in Brazil and customers used to complain about the “short” espresso that I used to extract.
 “Short” to them, because it was 30ml, give or take.
 They were so angry paying 2 euros for 30 “miserable” millilitres of coffee rather than a full cup.

 It took more than five months of explaining that it’s not about quantity but rather quality – but I succeeded.
 I explained how coffee could be amazing if tasted in another way, giving out coffees for free until that fateful day the same customer started drinking a doppio ristretto instead of the usual full-sized cup of drip coffee.
 It made me feel like my job was done because my customer was happy to expand his horizons.
-And now, I feel the same here in Lisbon: I see a big future with really good coffee on the horizon.
+And now, I feel the same here in Portugal: I see a big future with really good coffee on the horizon.

 Third Wave Blooms in Lisbon